 - Avoid candidate reference numbers, use names instead.
 Sometimes application confirmation emails include cryptic candidate reference numbers.
 This sends the message that candidates are numbers, not people.
 It’s best to avoid it.
 That way, you avoid candidate confusion and keep your communication tone personal.

 - Do a test run by submitting an application yourself.
 There’s nothing like user testing to see if things are unclear.
 Send in a sample application and check to see what your email templates look like, from a candidate’s perspective.
 It’s also a good idea to ask a colleague to submit a test application, to see if there are any user experience glitches that a fresh pair of eyes can uncover.
+This is a good way to determine what a great candidate experience looks like.

 - Message candidates from a human email address.
 Nothing spells disinterest clearer than a generic rejection message from a email@example.com email address.
 Rejection emails don’t sting as much if they come from a human email address.
 Similarly, interview invites are more inviting if they have a person’s name attached to them.